open/close all folders

 - The protagonist of Kisetsu o Dakishimete (the 2nd game of the Yarudora series), was one for a year in the Backstory.
 Unlike most examples, it was not due to poor academic results, but because of a Heroic B.S.O.D. caused by the death of the girl he loved.
 The game starts as he just got into his town's university.

 - In medieval China, the only way to enter the civil service was to take multiple, incredibly difficult exams.
 Pu Songling took his first test at 19 years old and succeeded, but got no higher until he was 71.
 In the meantime, he collected folk tales and mystic stories, which remain with us now as his Strange Stories from a Chinese Studio.

 Other uses of the term Ronin

-The X-Files: "Pusher" Modell considered himself one, acting as a hitman and making many references to Japanese culture.
+- The X-Files: "Pusher" Modell considered himself a Ronin, acting as a hitman and making many references to Japanese culture.

-In the film Epic, the Badass leader of the Leafmen is called Ronin, foreshadowing the death of his queen early in the film.
+- In Epic, the badass leader of the Leafmen is called Ronin, foreshadowing the death of his queen early in the film.